What is a freelance writer?

 A freelance writer is a writer that works independently for companies.
 In contrast to staff writers, freelance writers are not full-time employees of a company.
 They work on projects with companies without the commitment of a full-time staff writer.
 Instead of being a normal W2 employee, freelance writers are 1099 contractors.

-Freelance writers can work with companies either remotely or in the client’s office.
+Freelance writers can work with companies either work remotely or in the client’s office.
 The vast majority of freelance writers can work remotely from anywhere.
 This flexibility given by freelance writing allows freelance writers to have many clients at once.

 Instead of hoping for one client to provide a full-time income, most freelance writers have to build a client base that will equal or surpass the income of a staff writer.
 Since freelance writers are self-employed, they must find clients, do the writing and do all the other administrative aspects of running a business.
 By being able to do this, freelance writers can set their rates, work as many hours as they want and work from anywhere in the world.